Zielin0/dcmchat/README.md

 4. Run maven scripts first `clean` then `package`.

-5. Plugin should appear in the `/target` directory.
+5. Plugin should appear in the `/target` directory (only if you skipped `outputDirectory` configuration).

 ## Warnings